-The Quality of Life 2020 survey is a collaborative local government research project.
-The primary objective of the survey is to measure residents’ perceptions across a range of measures that impact on New Zealanders’ quality of life.
-The Quality of Life survey was originally established in response to growing pressures on urban communities, concern about the impacts of urbanisation and the effect of this on the wellbeing of residents.
-The results from the survey are used by participating councils to help inform their policy and planning responses to population growth and change.
+The Quality of Life 2022 survey is a collaborative local government research project.
+The primary objective is to measure residents’ perceptions across a range of measures that impact on New Zealanders’ quality of life.
+The Quality of Life survey was originally established in response to growing pressures on urban communities, concern about the impacts of urbanisation and the effect of this on the residents' wellbeing.
+Participating councils use the survey results to help inform their policy and planning responses to population growth and change.

-The survey measures residents’ perceptions across several domains, including:
+The survey measures residents’ perceptions across several domains that contribute to quality of life and wellbeing, including: